dverge480/NET-150-Network-Fundamentals/Lab 1-1: Network Connectivity Testing.md

 # Lab 1-1: Network Connectivity Testing

+This lab aims to explore network connectivity and diagnostic tools, using commands like ipconfig, ping, tracert, and nslookup to analyze local and internet networks, gather system information, and test communication.

 ### Objectives:
 - Turn your firewall off so others can "ping" your system
 - Discover network information about your system using the command line tool ipconfig